 The ruby crowned kinglet is native to North America.
-Both the male and female have olive grey plumage with a thin black bill and short tail.
+Both the male and female have olive-grey plumage with a thin black bill and a short tail.
 The male bears a red crown which gives the bird its common name.